census-instrumentation/opencensus-service/README.md

 ```

 #### <a name="agent-config-interceptors"></a>Interceptors
-Aent provides a couple of interceptors that receive spans from instrumentation libraries.
+Agent provides a couple of interceptors that receive spans from instrumentation libraries.

 #### <a name="details-interceptors-opencensus"></a>OpenCensus